sgwzq/FT_EXPLAINED/README.md

 You can install these package using your package manager.

 ### Finally run the program as a host
+Click the green Code button on this page,
+Download zip file, uncompress it.
+(or run `git clone` if you have `git` installed on your computer.)\
+After that,\
 Run `flask_app.py` and open the link in the browser ( such as `http://127.0.0.1:5000` ) and enjoy!